MaximilianFreitag/yt-livechat-analysis/README.md

 <!-- Current bugs -->
 ## Current bugs

 Sometimes the program won't work when the livestream contains too many messages that occured before the main stream started.
 Within the graph these messages will be displayed as a negative integer.
-So -2 means, 2 minutes prior to the official start of the stream people were exchanging messages.
+E.g. in the above image you see that the first messages came in 8 minutes before the main stream started, thus -8.

 <br />